 Data and code access

 We have posted most study data as an open-source R package (Anderson et al. 2020a).
+By sharing this data as an R package, it is also accessible through cloud-based computing platforms that incorporate Jupyter notebooks, including the National Science Foundations’s DesignSafe platform for natural hazards engineering research (Rathje et al. 2017).
 We have posted remaining data and code at https://github.com/geanders/county_hurricane_exposure.

 Results